 HubSpot’s Culture Code recognizes the importance of autonomy, saying, "Results matter more than the number of hours we work.
 Results matter more than where we produce them."
 And, referring to the Economist graph we mentioned earlier, we can see it’s true — people are more productive even when they work fewer hours, so why not let people choose whichever time they need to commit to deliver the best results?

 Siobhán McGinty, a Senior Team Manager in HubSpot's Dublin office, says her flexible schedule gives her the opportunity to "live my best life.
 I enjoy getting up at 7 a.m., clearing my emails, enjoying my coffee and getting some work out of the way early on in the day.
 I also enjoy taking two hours off in the middle of the day to go to the gym, or do yoga, or — if it’s pay day — get a massage."

 7. You can recruit and retain better talent.

 Flexible schedules have been shown to increase employee productivity and overall morale.
 Ultimately, you can use the benefits of a flexible schedule as a selling point for hiring better talent.

-The Creative Group surveyed marketing and advertising executives, and found 33% are offered flexible schedules and remote options.
 Offering flexible schedules is a good way for your company to attract talent and stand out from competitors in the industry, particularly as flex hours and remote work rise in popularity and employees begin to expect it from their next job.

 We’ve covered seven different ways flexible schedules can benefit both employers and employees.
 But like any work arrangement, there are also some downsides to consider before committing to becoming a flexible workplace.
 Here are a few risks associated with flexible schedules.